momiji15/dscott/content/blog/2019-02-26-network-analyst-checklist.md

 <img src = "https://media.giphy.com/media/7Oy9GJGNMIzcc/giphy.gif" width = "500 px">
 <p></p>

 I used the [OD Cost Matrix](http://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/od-cost-matrix.htm)  in order to find the least cost paths from my origins(population centroids derived from census tracts) to destinations(OBGYN providers) and vice-versa.
 When I first ran the analysis, it could only find 50% of the locations.
-However, I buckled down, kept my eye on the Tiger, and as of yesterday, all of the locations have been found.
+However, I buckled down, kept my eye on the tiger, and as of yesterday, all of the locations have been found.

 <p align = "center">
 <img src= "https://media.giphy.com/media/W9G8OK82R3dfO/giphy.gif" width = "500 px">